 Once you have received feedback on your products, services, and practices, you can incorporate what you’ve learned to improve your business.
 Perhaps people don’t like the way your website is setup, or the dreary colors on the walls in your store; take their input into consideration and keep on improving.

-If you follow all of these techniques your business will be on the fast-track to greater success.
+If you follow all of these techniques you can build customer confidence and your business will be on the fast-track to greater success.